Richard Nolte: Career

 Ironically, Nolte supported Nasser specifically and the Arab side of the conflict with Israel in general by producing diplomatic cables that argued the U.S. should ignore its pledge to Israel not to allow Egypt to cut off the Sinai Peninsula via the Straits of Tiran to Israeli vessels.
-According to Benjamin Foldy, when Egyptian officials suddenly agreed to meet with the U.S. and opened up an official embassy channel to get their demands to Washington, Nolte held talks with Egyptian government representatives on providing a "pro-Arab" response (providing recognition of the Egypt-Syrian United Arab Republic, declaring Israel to be the aggressor in the conflict, and drafting a UN Security Council resolution to force Israel to withdraw from any territories they had won in the conflict) to the disastrous results for Cairo as Egyptian forces were routed by Israelis.
+According to Benjamin Foldy, when Egyptian officials suddenly agreed to meet with the U.S. and opened up an official embassy channel to get their demands to Washington, Nolte held talks with Egyptian government representatives on providing a "pro-Arab" response from Washington (providing recognition of the Egypt-Syrian United Arab Republic, declaring Israel to be the aggressor in the conflict, and drafting a UN Security Council resolution to force Israel to withdraw from any territories they had won in the conflict) to the disastrous results for Cairo as Egyptian forces were routed by Israelis.
 However, his recommendations to the State Department were completely ignored, as the incompetent work of Arabist diplomats before the war had left the Lyndon Johnson administration uninterested in listening to any of their suggestions.

 Nolte served as the chairman of the American Geographical Society from 1988 to 1996.
 The American Geographical Society, founded in 1851, provides geographic consulting to American foreign policymakers.
 Nolte led the Society's 1978 negotiations with the University of Wisconsin–Madison, when the AGS transferred ownership of its maps and artifacts to the school.

 He also served as a member of a number of other organizations concerned with international relations.
 Nolte served on the board of directors and as a past president of the Near East Foundation.
 He was also a member of the National Geographic Society, the Council on Foreign Relations, the Arctic Institute of North America and the Alicia Patterson Foundation.
 He also became an active board member of the National Aphasia Association after his wife, Jeanne McQuarrie Nolte, suffered a stroke and lost her ability to speak.

-Nolte and 16 other former American diplomats wrote a letter to President George W. Bush in May 2004 to urged the President's administration to change its foreign policy in the Middle East.
+Nolte and 16 other former American diplomats wrote a letter to President George W. Bush in May 2004 to urge the President's administration to change its foreign policy in the Middle East.
 The letter criticized the George W. Bush administration for placing U.S. troops, diplomats and civilians "in an untenable and even dangerous position."